microsoft/vscode-python-debugger/README.md

 ## Data and telemetry
 The Debugpy Extension for Visual Studio Code collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](https://privacy.microsoft.com/privacystatement) to learn more.
-This extension respects the `telemetry.enableTelemetry` setting which you can learn more about at https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting.
+This extension respects the `telemetry.telemetryLevel` setting which you can learn more about at https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting.